smart-t17/maxstore/docs/how-to-deploy-a-cezerin-on-ubuntu-16-04.md

 ![CloudFlare Always HTTPS](./images/cf-alway-https.png)

 ## 7. Turn off Developer Mode
-By default, Cezerin is in developer mode.
+By default, maxstore is in developer mode.
 This means you can access API and Dashboard without access tokens.
 To turn off developer mode, you need to do:

  - Add access token in Dashboard or MongoDB
  - Set SMTP server from Dashboard or in `config/server.js`
  - Remove `developerMode` from `config/server.js`
  - Remove `developerMode` from `config/admin.js`
- - `npm run build` inside Cezerin container
+ - `npm run build` inside maxstore container
- - `pm2 reload api` inside Cezerin container
+ - `pm2 reload api` inside maxstore container